 As mentioned in the previous article, it is possible to generate a custom PDF report using a HTML template.
-The visual appearance is controlled by a HTML-Template and Custom Style Sheets (CSS), while the reported details are directly requested from the software itself or (optionally) parsed from an internally created XML-report.
+The visual appearance is controlled by a HTML-Template and Custom Style Sheets (CSS), while the reported details are directly requested from the software itself or (optionally) parsed from an internally created JSON or XML report.

-A predefined HTML-template is contained in all installer packages for Desktop and Server/CLI.
+A predefined HTML template is always contained in all installer packages for Desktop and Server/CLI.
 The following screenshot shows how to get to the template folder:

 The predefined template contains several folders and files

-- manifest.xml a XML file which defines information needed as content for the report, to be delievered by the engine
+- manifest.xml: a XML file which defines information needed as content for the report, to be delivered by the engine

 It is highly recommended to create a copy of the original template in a separate folder when starting to adjust a HTML-template based report.